Skip to main content

 The Preferred Drug List (PDL) is a list of drugs covered by Alliance Health Plan for Medicaid-eligible members.
 Alliance works with the State of North Carolina to make sure medicines used to treat a variety of conditions and diseases are on the list.

-To get a copy of the list, visit the NC Medicaid Preferred Drug List or call Alliance Pharmacy Services at 855-759-9300.
+To view or download a copy of the list, visit the NC Medicaid Preferred Drug List.
+To receive a paper copy, call Alliance Pharmacy Services at 855-759-9300 and one will be sent at no charge within 5 business days.

 To see if a drug is covered by the plan, use our search tool to check the list of covered drugs.
 This list is called the “drug formulary.”
 This search tool will also show any limits for the drug.
 There are two ways to search the Alliance Drug Formulary: